Colored Khovanov-Rozansky homology for infinite braids: Main results

 In this text we are also concerned with colored braids.
-Following the notation in \S \ref{subsec-infTwists}, we use the notation $\B_{(m)}$ to denote the semi-infinite braid $\B$ with every strand labeled by $m$.
-We will use the notation $\B_{\ell, (m)}$ to denote the $\ell$th partial braid with every strand colored by $m$.
-Finally, we will write $\C{\B_{(m)}}:= \lim_{\ell \to \infty} \C{\B_{\ell,(m)}}$ if the limit exists.
+Following the notation in \S \ref{subsec-infTwists}, we use the notation $\BB_{(m)}$ to denote the semi-infinite positive braid $\BB$ with every strand labeled by $m$.
+Representing $\BB$ by the word $\B$, we use the notation $\B_{\ell, (m)}$ to denote the $\ell$th partial braid with every strand colored by $m$.
+We will write $\C{\B_{(m)}}:= \lim_{\ell \to \infty} \C{\B_{\ell,(m)}}$ if the limit exists.
+Finally, if the limit $\C{\B_{(m)}}$ is independent of the choice of the representative word $\B$, we can define the complex $\C{\BB_{(m)}}:=\C{\B_{(m)}}$.
 We now state the main result of our paper.

-\begin{theorem} Let $\B$ be a complete semi-infinite positive braid on $n$ strands.
+\begin{theorem} Let $\B$ be a complete semi-infinite positive braid word on $n$ strands.
 Then $\C{\B_{(m)}}$ exists for all $m \in \{1,...,N\}$.
-Furthermore, \end{theorem}
+Furthermore, Thus, for any complete semi-infinite positive braid $\BB$, we have a well-defined